hookerco/GLLM/README.md

   - [ ] drilling
 * [ ] compare path extracted from the generated G-code with the user-defined specifications (semantic testing)

+* Parameters extraction: cutting tool path is empty but not included in missing parameters

 ## Project Scripts

 ### Chatbot